Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 This situation should be reported as a compile-time warning.

 > Note: if type $T$ is a [runtime-available][Runtime-available types] type **with** generic parameters, type parameters are **not** checked w.r.t. subtyping.
-> This is another porentially erroneous situation, which should be reported as a compile-time warning.
+> This is another potentially erroneous situation, which should be reported as a compile-time warning.

 The checked cast expression type is the [nullable][Nullable types] variant of the type $T$.